Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina indicates that Rachmaninoff also played one of his Preludes in this concert.
+Notes: Satina indicated that Rachmaninoff also played one of his Preludes in this concert, which is confirmed by the attached press clipping.
 No keys were given for the Etudes-Tableaux on the program, but she presumed them to have been the same as for other locations where Rachmaninoff performed this program.
+She believed that two Strauss-Tausig transcriptions closed the concert, yet is presumed that Wahlstimmen was not played.
+Chopin's Waltz in C sharp minor, op.
+64, no. 2, and Rachmaninoff's Prelude in C sharp minor, op.
+3, no. 2, are noted among the encores in the second attached review.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 March 11 1927